 An enlightening hotel

 Taking over the 21-story Liberty Title & Trust Building, Aloft Philadelphia Downtown combines modern design with the city’s history.
 Originally designed in 1924 by Dennison & Hirons, the tower’s architecture seamlessly blends beaux-arts elements with emerging art deco influences.
 Innovative for its time, Aloft designed the building to maximize natural light and ventilation.
 Visitors enter into captivating lobby adorned with three-story-high arched windows, allowing sunlight to illuminate the room.
 During their stay, visitors will admire Aloft’s old-time elegance blended with modern amenities and hip social spaces, including a chic rooftop bar.

-Just steps from City Hall, the RITZ-CARLTON, PHILADELPHIA is situated in the former Girard Trust Bank and Girard Trust Building.
-Modeled after the Pantheon in Rome, the bank building was designed by architect Frank Furness and completed in 1907.
-It’s easily identified by its pillar and masonry dome, which is hemispherical on the exterior and octagonal on the interior.
-The four-story banking room serves at the hotel’s restaurant and ballroom.
-The guest rooms are located in the attached trust building, a 30-story skyscraper that was built in the 1930s and has views of City Hall.
+Just steps from City Hall, the Ritz-Carlton, Philadelphia is situated in the former Girard Trust Bank and Girard Trust Company building.
+Architect Frank Furness designed the building in 1907, modeling it after the Pantheon in Rome.
+Originally built as the home of The Girard Trust Company between 1904 and 1908, the former bank building features an eight-story tower, rotunda, and neoclassical style reflective of the era.
+Today, the banking room now serves as the hotel’s restaurant and ballroom.
+Guest rooms are located in the attached trust building, a 30-story skyscraper that was built in the 1930s and has views of City Hall.